 Issues with Homeowners

 You can be assured that an HOA management company will be nothing but professional.
 However, in an effort to be strategic or methodical, they may lose personal touch with the homeowners.
-An HOA manager may not have insight to how the residents feel or what they want.
+An HOA manager may not have insight into how the residents feel or what they want.
 This could lead to issues or misunderstandings with both the residents and the board.

 Self Managed HOA vs HOA Management Company: Choosing the Best Management Approach for Your Community

-Both self managed HOA and HOA management company have their fair share of advantages and disadvantages.
+Both self managed HOA and the HOA management company have their fair share of advantages and disadvantages.
 It’s important to consider the community’s needs when choosing the best management approach.